philipcwhite/Monitoring/README.md

 Graph View

 ## Updates

+5/3/2019 - The Linux development effort is progressing well.
+I switched Linux agent to use subprocess today.
+Most basic monitors are done on this agent as well.
+I will have to update the Windows agent to bring the changes inline with the Linux agent.
+I changed filesystem.free to used.
+I also made some minor changes to the website to correct issues with Chromium on Linux and other display issues for Linux systems.

 5/2/2019 - Lots of updates to the Linux Agent today.
 I added uptime, improved memory and CPU functions, and set the build to the distrobution name and version.

 5/1/2019 - We have a partially working linux agent.
 It collects some basic system settings and CPU and Memory.
 I still have some testing to do on other Linux platforms for the CPU/Memory stats but it should work on most newer systems.
 I'll probably test on Centos and Elementary OS (basically Ubuntu).
 I still have to rewrite the event engine and I believe the collector isn't picking up the settings.cfg file so I'll have to look into that.
 I think I'll probably write some better code for parsing config files when I have time as well.
 Thanks to Jaren for the Linux help this week.